Data-Driven Certification of Neural Networks with Random Input Noise: Problem Statement

 \subsubsection{Probabilistic Robustness Level}

-The notion of deterministic robustness is too strong for many applications, particularly those with random input uncertainty \cite{webb2018statistical}.
-Therefore, for a prescribed probability level $\epsilon\in[0,1]$ we define the \emph{probabilistic robustness level} of the network:
+The notion of deterministic robustness is too strong for applications involving random input noise, as many input distributions have unbounded support or have their worst-case inputs in regions of low probability measure \cite{webb2019statistical}.
+Furthermore, \eqref{eq: deterministic_robustness_level} and \eqref{eq: approximate_robustness_level} neglect the distributional information given for $X$.
+This conservatism means that the robustness levels \eqref{eq: deterministic_robustness_level} and \eqref{eq: approximate_robustness_level}, with $\mathcal{Y}\subseteq\hat{\mathcal{Y}}$, are generally unable to certify that $Y$ is safe, even when $Y$ concentrates around safe outputs.
+Consequently, for a prescribed probability level $\epsilon\in[0,1]$, we define the more natural \emph{probabilistic robustness level} of the network to be

-Intuitively, the condition $\mathbb{P}_X(a^\top f(X) + b \ge r) \ge 1-\epsilon$ states that the random output $Y=f(X)$ has safety level at least $r$, with probability at least $1-\epsilon$.
-The probabilistic robustness level of the network is the largest such number $r$.
-We remark that \eqref{eq: probabilistic_robustness_level} is precisely the notion of probabilistic robustness used in \cite{anderson2020certifying}.
-However, \cite{anderson2020certifying} only provides a method for certifying that $\bar{r}(\epsilon)\ge 0$, making no effort to localize the random output $Y=f(X)$ in the output space.

-In this paper, we aim to localize the neural network output while simultaneously certifying its safety.
-Mathematically, this amounts to estimating $\mathcal{Y}$ as well as lower bounding $\bar{r}(\epsilon)$.
-However, as written, these two notions are seemingly disjoint, as the probabilistic robustness level $\bar{r}(\epsilon)$ encodes no information about where in the output space the random output can reach, and the output set $\mathcal{Y}$ cannot be tractably used to ascertain robustness information due to its nonconvexity.
-In what follows, we bridge this gap by utilizing the approximate robustness level to bound $\bar{r}(\epsilon)$ and localize the output with high probability.